-French term (white from black) for a wine made of dark ( blue to black) red wine grapes in a similar way as one White wine was pressed.
-This is the case champagne obligatory to get out of the red wine grapes Pinot Noir and Pinot Meunier to produce a white wine (there is no red champagne).
-If the result is not quite white, it is called Taché.
-To get out of dark grapes Being able to make a light wine is a gentle one Press necessary so that not too many dyes from the shells get into the must.
-The must is separated from the skins as quickly as possible and then fermented to the end.
+French name (white from black) for a wine made from dark ( blue to black) red wine grapes in a similar way to a White wine was pressed.
+This is with champagne mandatory to get out of the red grapes Pinot Noir and Pinot Meunier to be able to produce a white wine (there is no red champagne).
+If the result is not entirely white, this is called taché.
+To get out of dark grapes Being able to make a light wine is a gentle one Press required so that not too many dyes from the skins get into the must.
+The must is separated from the skins as quickly as possible and only then fermented to the end.

-For a so-called Weißkelterung are only such red wines suitable when pressing a white grape submit.
+For so-called white pressing, only such are red wines suitable for pressing a white one grape submit.
 These may well be those that have a red pulp, but a light berry juice.
-These are for example Pinot Noir (Pinot Noir) Pinot Meunier (Black Riesling) and Blue Portuguese, The red dye is in the form of anthocyanins especially in the berry skins and hardly present in the pulp.
-In the Red wine production usually takes one maceration where the grape fermented together with the peel for a long time and thus the dyes from the skin extracted become.
-The "Blanc de noirs" produced wines can show a reddish glow and then come in color one Rose wine pretty close.
-In the individual wine-growing countries, there are different names for such “white or bright-pressed” wines. these are Blush (USA), Cerasuolo (Italy), Pressed DC or Weißgepresster (Austria), Süßdruck (Switzerland), Weißherbst (Germany) and Vin gris (France).
+These are for example Pinot Noir (Pinot Noir) Pinot Meunier (Black Riesling) and Blue Portuguese, The red dye is in the form of anthocyanins especially in the berries and hardly in the flesh.
+In the Red wine production usually takes place maceration where the grape Fermented together with the bowls for a long time and thus the dyes from the berry bowls extracted become.
+The wines produced "Blanc de noirs" can show a reddish shimmer and then come in a color rosé wine quite close.
+There are different names for such “white or lightly pressed” wines in the individual wine-growing countries. these are Blush (UNITED STATES), Cerasuolo (Italy), Pressed DC or white pressed (Austria), Süßdruck (Switzerland), Weißherbst (Germany) and Vin gris (France).

-The name "Blanc de noirs" is in Germany and Austria not defined by wine law.
-In Germany, this can be used as a supplementary (tolerated) designation in the fall of white.
-For a white wine made from white wine grapes, there is the name used mainly in France Blanc de blancs, Complete listings of the numerous vinification measures and cellar techniques, as well as the various wine-regulated wine, sparkling wine and distillate types are under the keyword winemaking contain.
-Comprehensive information on wine law is available under the keyword wine law,
+The name "Blanc de noirs" is in Germany and Austria not defined in wine law.
+In Germany, this can be used as a supplementary (tolerated) designation for white autumn.
+For a white wine made from white wine grapes, there is the name used mainly in France Blanc de blancs, Complete lists of the numerous vinification measures or cellar techniques, as well as the various types of wine, sparkling wine and distillate regulated by wine law are under the keyword winemaking contain.
+There is extensive wine law information under the keyword wine law,